duckduckgo/duckduckhack-docs/walkthroughs/forum-lookup.md

 Remember our `$1` placeholder before?
 It's filled in by the `handle` function.
 This function acts as the last filter before we call the API.
 Whatever the handle function returns will be inserted into the API call.
 If it returns nothing, the API will not be called.

-In our case, we'll use the following handle function:
+In our case, we'll change our handle function to abort the Instant Answer if there is no remainder.
+If there is a remainder, pass it directly to the API placeholder:

 ```perl
 handle remainder => sub {